 If you wish to park on campus and you do not have a regular parking tag or your tag is not available, a daily parking tag may be purchased.
 Daily parking passes are sold in the Business Office.
-A one day tag is \$2 and a three day tag is \$4, a seven day tag is \$7 and a monthly tag is \$25.
-The one and three day tags may also be purchased after hours at the Public Safety Office.
+A one day tag is \$3 and a three day tag is \$5.
+The passes may also be purchased after hours at the Public Safety Office.